isabella232/krill-manual/source/hsm.rst

 """"""""""""""""""""""""""""

 Krill does not support migration of existing RPKI CA private keys from one signer to another.
-Instead you will need to perform a key roll for each CA. **NOTE:** Not all keys can be rolled.
+Instead you will need to perform a :ref:`key roll <Key Rollover>` for each CA. **NOTE:** Not all keys can be rolled.
 See the warning above about migration of parent/child and CA/publication server relationships to new identity keys.

 To perform a key roll from one signer to another you must first change the ``default_signer`` in ``krill.conf`` to the new signer, and then restart Krill.
 After this point any new keys that are created by Krill, including the new